hyphaltip/GEN220_2015/Assignments/Homework_3.md

 1. Compute the number of gene and exon features in the file using python

-2. Compute the numer of bases which are in genes and in exons

-3. Report the % of the chromosome which is exonic (e.g. covered by exons).
+2. Compute the number of bases which are in genes and in CDS features.
+Report the % of the chromosome which is coding (e.g. covered by CDS exons).
 Assume the CDS exons in the GFF files are NON-overlapping for this problem.

 - If you are a more advanced programmer, try to solve this problem by